edeliver/edeliver/README.md

-Born out of frustration with the current Ruby deployment practices.
+Born out of frustration with current Ruby deployment practices.

 Capistrano is a workhorse, but if you combine it with rvm and bundler, you're in for a treat.